Electric-Coin-Company/tfl-book/src/terminology.md

 ## Protocol Concepts

-- *Assured Finality*: A protocol property that guarantees, given explicit protocol requirements, that final transactions cannot be reverted by that protocol.
+- *Assured Finality*: A protocol property that guarantees that final transactions cannot be reverted by that protocol.
+As with all protocol guarantees, a protocol assumes certain conditions must be met.
 Importantly, it is impossible to prevent reversing final transactions "out of band" from the protocol, such as if a sufficiently large and motivated group of users forks the network to include a specific new validity rule reverting transactions.
 For this reason, we forego the term "absolute finality" sometimes used in consensus protocol technical discussions.

 ## Protocol Components